Ted Sablay

 Session formats

 Practical musicianship for working musicians and serious amateurs.
-We focus on melody, harmony, structure, parts, and intent—then turn that into decisions you can execute.
+We focus on melody, harmony, structure, parts, and intent—then convert that into decisions you can execute.

-All formats follow the same arc: diagnoserebuildnext steps.
-The difference is depth and scope.
+Every format follows the same arc: diagnoserebuildnext steps.
+The difference is scope, not seriousness.

-• 1 example link (your recording, YouTube, or a reference track)
+• One link (your recording, YouTube, or reference track)

 The three formats